Log in

 To do even more with KanbanFlow, you can connect it to Zapier to open up a whole load of automation options.
 Zapier can automatically create a card on your KanbanFlow board when you create a calendar event, send Slack messages when new tasks are created or moved, and more—no matter which apps you use for productivity.

-Best Trello alternative for built-in time tracking and managing client projects
+The best Kanban software for built-in time tracking and managing client projects

 Kanban Tool (Web, iOS, Android, macOS, Windows, Linux)

-Kanban Tool is another simplified Trello alternative with a clean interface and minimal distractions.
+Kanban Tool is another simplified Kanban app with a clean interface and minimal distractions.
 The UI definitely hasn't been updated since at least 2017, but honestly, I'm ok with it.
 I really like how the color-coding pops off the screen, so you know instantly what types of tasks are currently on your plate.
 It's a small detail that has a big impact and makes standard color-labeling feel a bit insufficient in comparison.

 But the best thing about Kanban Tool is that it includes a handy feature to let you see where time goes: Analytics.
 A click away from your board, you can see a breakdown of your cards by type and generate a time report on how much work was logged each day on each card.